-- Form the stainless steel flexible connector (supplied) into a smooth C-shape allowing 12 in. between the flexible connector's end nuts (see figure 3.30). - Attach a ball valve (field supplied) to the gas supply pipe.
+- 2 Form the stainless steel flexible connector into a smooth C-shape allowing 12 in. between the flexible connector's end nuts (see figure 3.30). - Attach the ball valve to the gas supply pipe.
 Apply pipe compound to NPT adapter threads to seal the joint.
-Use only a pipe compound resistant to LP.

-NOTE: Provide a 1/8 in.
-NPT plugged tapping accessible for test gauge connection immediately upstream of gas connection to the heater (typically provided on ball valve).
+Use only a pipe compound resistant to propane gas.
+Note: Provide a 1/8 in.
+NPT plugged tapping accessible for test gauge connection immediately upstream of gas connection to the heater (provided on ball valve).